opensvc/docs.opensvc.com/source/agent.service.scoping.rst

 Examples
 --------

-Use a different fs type on DRP nodes
+Use a Different Fs Type on DRP Nodes
 ++++++++++++++++++++++++++++++++++++

 ::